 Families in Nature offers a holistic approach to getting your community out into nature to play and learn together.
 Our Programs are all part of a larger whole.
 Each program is one of our menu of options that allows you to tailor your participation in FIN to meet the needs of your family, your community or your school, as you are the expert on what your own community needs to overcome the barriers to spending time in nature.

 Our Ecologist School Program is the backbone of what we teach and how we teach.
-It is currently under publication by Texas A&M University Press and will be released in Spring 2022 as a book and an ebook.
+It is currently under publication by Texas A&M University Press and will be released soon as a book and an ebook.
 Samples of the 1100+ lessons contained in the Ecologist School Guidebook are available in both English and Spanish at the link above.
 A badge can be earned in each of the 16 branches of science.
 Badges and Nature Journals to record your experiences can be purchased on this website.
 The Ecologist School Program also includes an emphasis on Youth Leadership with the option of planning and implementing a Humboldt Project for older youth and adults.
 Check out our blog to learn about the Young Conservation Leaders that have gone through our programs.